 Use the drop-down menu to select the scale for which setup values will be reset to factory default settings.
-Press the OK softkey
+Press the OK softkey 🔨 to complete the reset process.

 Scale reset does NOT include the reset of type, capacity, increment, or calibration data.
 Reset this data by selecting Maintenance, Reset All.